sthyselfreight/docker-apache-nifi/README.md

 	`-v ${cert_path}:/certs`
 	maps the 'cert_path' location on the host system to the container as the source of the relevant keystores

-	`-it` Allocates a TTY and keeps STDIN open

 	`-v $(readlink -f ./authorized-users.xml):/nifi/conf/authorized-users.xml` Maps an authorized-users.xml into the container over the default one provided